 Alcoholism is more than simply drinking more than you should.
 Healthline defines someone having alcoholism when they have “both a physical and psychological dependence on alcohol.”
 Medline Plus suggests that someone may have a drinking problem if they regularly drink more than they intended, cannot stop drinking, or if alcohol is negatively affecting their family, work, or school.

 There are numerous other social and health risks involved in alcoholism.
-If you notice a loved one is demonstrating one or more of these traits, then it is important that you act quickly.
+If you notice a loved one is demonstrating one or more of these traits, then you must act quickly.

 Helping your loved one